KegenGuyll/madden-franchise-export/README.md

 ## Setup

-### Create a firebase account and database
+### Create a mongodb account and database
-Go here: http://firebase.google.com/ and create an account or login.
+Go here: https://mongodb.com and create an account or login.
 Next, create an application.

-### Go into the app.js file & Complete the todos
+### Create .env file copy the information below

-Commit the changes
+- If you have trouble finding this information click the "connect" when viewing your db cluster
+- If you plan on hosting this make sure to whitelist the server ip or it won't work

 ```
-git add *
-git commit -m "Update app.js with firebase info"
-git Push
+DB_HOST="your_db_host"
+DB_PASS="your_db_pass"
+DB_USER="your_db_user"
 ```

 ### Create a Heroku project
 Go here: https://dashboard.heroku.com/ and create an account or login.